Your social welfare payment is made up of a weekly amount for yourself, called the personal rate.

-The habitual residence condition does not apply to increases for qualified dependents (spouses, civil partners, cohabitants or children).
-This means that dependents do not have to satisfy the habitual residence condition in their own right.
+The habitual residence condition does not apply to increases for qualified dependants (spouses, civil partners, cohabitants or children).
+This means that dependants do not have to satisfy the habitual residence condition in their own right.

 An IQA is not normally payable on behalf of a spouse or civil partner who is absent from the State or in prison.
-However Jobseeker's Benefit claimants can claim an IQA for an adult dependent living in another EEA state if the dependent adult meets the criteria.
+However Jobseeker's Benefit claimants can claim an IQA for an adult dependant living in another EEA state if the dependant adult meets the criteria.

 For most social welfare payments your adult dependant cannot have gross weekly earnings or income (before tax and PRSI deductions) of more than €310.
 If your adult dependant earns less than €100 you will get a full Increase for a Qualified Adult (IQA).
 If your adult dependant earns between €100 and €310 you will get a reduced rate of IQA (sometimes called a tapered rate of IQA).
 If your adult dependant is earning more than €310 you will not get an IQA.
 You can find out what the tapered rate of IQA for your payment is in the Department of Employment Affairs and Social Protection's SW19 (Rates of Payment) booklet.

 The rules are different for Jobseeker's Allowance (JA), Pre-Retirement Allowance (PRETA), Disability Allowance (DA) and Farm Assist (FA).
 For these payments your household income is assessed in the means test.
 Your total household means are then deducted from the maximum payment (this is the personal rate including any increases for adult and child dependants) to find the actual amount of JA, DA, PRETA or FA you are entitled to.